Vice Chair of the Federal Reserve: Appointment process

-Duties of the Fed vice сhairs
+Duties of the Fed vice chairs

 The vice chair of the Board shall serve in the absence of the chair as leader of the Federal Reserve system until chair's replacement was installed by the Senate.

 By law, the vice chair, as part of the Board, makes a full report of its operations to the speaker of the House, on progress towards the Fed's responsibilities and monetary policy objectives, which are "maximum employment, stable prices, and moderate long-term interest rates."

 The duties of the vice chair for supervision include developing policy recommendations regarding supervision and regulation for the Board.
 The vice chairman of supervision reports to Congress semiannually on the efforts of the board with respect to the conduct of supervision and regulation.

 By law, the vice chair for supervision shall appear before the Senate Committee on Banking, Housing, and Urban Affairs and the House Committee on Financial Services of the House of Representatives and at semi-annual hearings regarding the efforts, activities, objectives, and plans of the Board with respect to the conduct of supervision and regulation of depository institution holding companies and other financial firms supervised by the Board.